 World’s Greatest Drives- Garden Route, South Africa

 The Garden Route is a popular and scenic 200 km stretch of the south-eastern coast of South Africa.
-It stretches from Mossel Bay in the Western Cape to the Storms River which is crossed along the N2 coastal highway over the Paul Sauer Bridge in the extreme western reach of the neighbouring Eastern Cape.
-Sun-kissed sandy beaches, outdoor sports, secluded lagoons, the mountains of the Outeniqua and Tsitsikamma ranges, bush land, wildlife-spotting, buzzing seaside towns. and delicious local food – A Garden Route holiday packs all of these experiences into a magnificent stretch of Indian Ocean coastline.
-Although, you will find a wide range of guided tours for the Garden Route, this easy, safe and friendly destination makes for a fantastic self-drive experience for families and romantics alike.
+It covers some of the best places in South Africa.
+It stretches from Mossel Bay in the Western Cape to the Storms River which is crossed along the N2 coastal highway over the Paul Sauer Bridge in the extreme western reach of the neighboring Eastern Cape.
+Sun-kissed sandy beaches, outdoor sports, secluded lagoons, the mountains of the Outeniqua and Tsitsikamma ranges, bushland, wildlife-spotting, buzzing seaside towns. and delicious local food – A Garden Route holiday packs all of these experiences into a magnificent stretch of Indian Ocean coastline.
+Although, you will find a wide range of guided tours of the Garden Route, this easy, safe and friendly destination makes for a fantastic self-drive experience for families and romantics alike.
 The best way to see the garden route is with a car as you can make your own itinerary & go at your own pace.

 Leap off the world’s highest commercial bungee, explore the Knysna forests on elephant back, walk alongside a cheetah, swim in the sea with wild seals, go dolphin watching, play on the country’s best golf courses, or simply stretch out on the sands of one of the area’s fine beaches – it is a ‘road trip that will break your Instagram.’